Novo Selo, Bogovinje

 Novo Selo (Ново Село, Novosellë) is a village in the municipality of Bogovinje, North Macedonia.
+The etymology of the village comes from Slavic languages meaning new village, Novo Selo.

 Demographics

+Novo Selo is attested in the 1467/68 Ottoman tax registry (defter) for the Nahiyah of Kalkandelen.
+The village had a total of 10 Christian households and 1 bachelor.

 As of the 2021 census, Novo Selo had 877 residents with the following ethnic composition: